jaydeepappas/homelab/README.md

 ## access

-homelab can be SSH'd into from machines that are inside the tailnet and have a matching key pair. see `~/.ssh/authorized_keys`. this is enforced by firewall rules, allowing ssh only on the tailscale0 interface and denying it everywhere else:
+homelab can be SSH'd into from machines that are inside the tailnet and have a matching key pair (using `openssh`, **not** `tailscale ssh`. see `~/.ssh/authorized_keys`. this is enforced by firewall rules, allowing ssh only on the tailscale0 interface and denying it everywhere else:

     sudo ufw allow in on `tailscale0` to any port 22 proto tcp sudo ufw deny 22/tcp